April 8, 2022STANDARD OPERATING PROCEDURES

 With digital checklists and dashboards, standard operating procedures help monitor warehouse quality assurance plans, warehouse safety rules, and industry compliance regulations.

 Restaurant owners, chefs, kitchen staff, and front-of-house waiters execute SOPs daily.
 Quality and up-to-date SOP keep restaurants running safely and efficiently.
 Online restaurant SOPs can provide easy-to-follow preventive maintenance plans, quality assurance guidelines, regulatory inspection checklists, equipment tracking, and food safety rules.

-Streamline standard operating procedures for both the front-of-house and the back-of-the-house.
+Indeed, we recommend streamlining standard operating procedures for both the front-of-house and the back-of-the-house.
 Train new staff, communicate in seconds with all employees, and keep guests happy and coming back for more long term.
-The FDA’s Hazard Analysis and Critical Control Point (HACCP) Training and Monitoring include food safety training, quality improvement, record keeping, and employee training.
+The FDA’s Hazard Analysis and Critical Control Point (HACCP) Training and Monitoring includes food safety training, quality improvement, record keeping, and employee training.

 However, written SOPs are useless without great communication, training, documentation, and implementation.
 In many restaurants, SOPs aren’t well-documented.
 Instead, staff members are trained to do things a certain way, and it’s assumed that everybody knows “this is how we do things here.”

-The fast pace of restaurant operations leaves no time to find SOPs thumbtacked on walls or in hardcopy staff manuals in back offices.
-SOPs need to be digitized and available for staff at their fingertips, wherever and whenever they need them.
+Ineed, the fast pace of restaurant operations leaves no time to find SOPs thumbtacked on walls or in hardcopy staff manuals in back offices.
+In fact, we recommend that SOPs be digitized and available for staff at their fingertips, wherever and whenever they need them.